-These instructions contain an exporter's instructions to a shipboard AAV in situations where an AAV is required to accompany livestock on an export voyage by sea.
-Generally, exporters will only need to prepare one set of shipboard AAV instructions because the activities required of an AAV are usually the same for all importing countries and kinds or classes of livestock.
+Shipboard AAV instructions contain an exporter's instructions to a shipboard AAV in circumstances where an AAV is required to accompany livestock on an export voyage by sea.
+Generally, exporters will only need to prepare one set of shipboard AAV instructions because the activities required of an AAV are usually the same for all importing countries and classes or species of livestock.

 Activities to be included in shipboard AAV instructions are largely determined by ASEL.
-The standard specifies several activities that must be done by an AAV on board a vessel.
+ASEL specifies several activities that must be done by an AAV on board a vessel.
 These activities include:

-- remaining with the consignment until the vessel has completed discharge at the final port of discharge - providing the daily and end-of-voyage reports to the department.
-These activities are also required by section 4A.15 of the Export Control (Animals) Order 2004.
+- remaining with the consignment until the vessel has completed discharge at the final port of disembarkation - providing the daily and end-of-voyage reports to the department.
+These activities are also required by section 6-6(2) of the Export Control (Animals) Rules 2021.